 Some Easy Percentages to Remember

-If you can commit the percentages below to memory, you will be able to calculate a wide variety of percentages without a calculator.
+If you can commit the percentage list below to memory, you will be able to calculate a wide variety of percentages without a calculator.

 50 percent means half.
 To calculate 50 percent of a number, simply divide it by 2.
 For example, 50 percent of 26 is 26 divided by 2, or 13.

 25 percent means one fourth.
 To calculate 25 percent of a number, simply divide it by 4.
-For example, 25 percent of 12 is 12 divide by 4, or 3.
+For example, 25 percent of 12 is 12 divided by 4, or 3.

 10 percent means one tenth.
 To calculate 10 percent of a number, simply divide it by 10 or move the decimal point one place to the left.
 For example, 10 percent of 230 is 230 divided by 10, or 23.